MarcusHoltz/marcusholtz.github.io/_posts/2025-04-11-tor-network-hidden-service-vanity-website-setup-with-docker.md

 ### Onion Service Authorized clients

-If you followed [the official documentation for OPNSense os-tor](https://docs.opnsense.org/manual/how-tos/tor.html) above, you will have seen the Onion Service creation, and, possibly, the Authorized clients section.
+If you followed [the official documentation for OPNSense, os-tor,](https://docs.opnsense.org/manual/how-tos/tor.html) above, you will have seen the Onion Service creation, and, possibly the Authorized clients section.

 You can enter as many clients as you want, but nothing will happen.
 You still need to add the appropreate file for the client in the terminal.